Last updated on August 30th, 2023

 The advantages of staying in Beyazit are great location and close proximity to the tram stop and metro.
 Most of the historical places are located along the tram and metro lines which makes it easy to go to other parts of the city, including the airport.

 The disadvantages of staying here for some people may be constant bustle and noise.
 Most of the city buses and minibusses arrive at Beyazit Square.
-With a noisy bazaar atmosphere, lots of cars and public transportation, and many people, this area in Istanbul feels so busy and often loud.
+With a noisy bazaar atmosphere, lots of cars and public transportation, and many people, this area in Istanbul feels so busy and often overwhelming.

 Eminonu neighborhood is part of Old Istanbul, located in the northern part of Fatih district on the Golden Horn Bay cape.
 It largely preserved its medieval appearance and in many aspects looks very similar to what it looked like in the past.

-Until 2008 Eminonu used to be a district but then it became just of the neighborhoods of Fatih.
-The neighborhood itself and the architecture are very old: narrow streets, numerous mosques, ancient abandoned churches, and buildings seem to remind about the ancient times.
+Until 2008 Eminonu used to be a district but then it became just one of the neighborhoods of Fatih.
+The neighborhood itself and the architecture are very old: narrow streets, numerous mosques, ancient abandoned churches, and buildings seem to remind about ancient times.